The Outta My Way, I’m Walking Here Issue

 Joaquín ‘El Chapo’ Guzmán Captured in Mexico: What You Need to Know

-The notorious, even mythical, cartel chief's prosperous stint as a fugitive came to an end Saturday morning, following an epic 13-year manhunt that left a trail of blood and tragedy.
+The notorious, even mythical cartel chief's prosperous stint as a fugitive came to an end Saturday morning following an epic 13-year manhunt across the country, leaving a trail of blood and tragedy.

 Saving Mexico?
 Selling Mexico?
 Slaying Mexico?

 <i>Time</i> magazine’s cover story is the latest example of the media’s destructive and false narrative about Mexico.
 It isn’t doing any Mexicans any favors.